SkPhilipp/python-sqlite-tasks/README.md

 Notable architectural features:

-- Both producers and consumers do not communicate with or amongst each other.
+- Both producers and consumers do not directly communicate with or amongst each other.
 - Both producers and consumers do not need to be running at all times.
 - No central broker or infrastructure other than a SQL database is required.